taocpp/json/doc/Events-Interface.md

 }
 ```

-A more common use case is parsing a JSON representation into a JSON Value...
+A more common use case is parsing a JSON text representation into a JSON Value...

 ```c++
 tao::json::value from_string( const std::string& input )